treeverse/lakeFS/docs/integrations/presto_trino.md

 ### Example of copying a table with [metastore tools](glue_hive_metastore.md):

+{: .warning }
+**Deprecated Feature:** This feature is being phased out.
+A superior replacement will be introduced soon.

 Copy the created table `page_views` on schema `main` to schema `example_branch` with location `s3a://example/example_branch/page_views/`
 ```shell
 lakectl metastore copy --from-schema main --from-table page_views --to-branch example_branch